slatedocs/slate/source/index.html.md

     "email" :"budi.s@gmail.com"}'
 ```

-> It will return an error message if the request is not valid based on the error response codes documentation [https://api-docs.oyindonesia.com/#fund-disbursement-response-codes](https://api-docs.oyindonesia.com/#fund-disbursement-response-codes).
+> It will return an error message if the request is not valid based on the [error response codes](https://api-docs.oyindonesia.com/#fund-disbursement-response-codes) documentation.
 Otherwise, below is the sample of response parameters that will be returned:

 ```json
 {